Haitian-American Asylum Seekers Flood Canada Following Trump Administration Decree

 Thousands of Haitians living in America are fleeing to Canada and claiming asylum, following a May announcement by the Trump administration that Haitians living in America could lose their protected status next January.
 According to a report by CTV, over 10,000 Haitians living in America have already attempted to flee to Canada since the beginning of the year, representing more than 15 percent of the 60,000 Haitians who could lose their protected status.

 According to the Miami Herald, many Haitian asylum-seekers are being drawn to Canada by misleading posts on social media.
 One such message, circulated amongst French-speaking Haitians last month on WhatsApp, stated that “The Consul of Canada in the USA held a meeting in New Jersey for more than two hours.
 It invites and even encourages all Haitians (with or without TPS) to apply for a Canadian residence.”
-The message included a phone number, purportedly for a Creole-speaking attorney and claiming that the Canadian government would reduce legal fees for Haitian asylum-seekers.
+The message included a phone number, purportedly for a Creole-speaking attorney, and claimed that the Canadian government would reduce legal fees for Haitian asylum-seekers.

 The problem?
 The number is disconnected, no Canadian consulate in America (there are 12) held such a meeting, and the Canadian government is struggling to cope with an influx of refugees who may not be eligible for asylum.